edoardottt/awesome-hacker-search-engines/README.md

 - [PhishTank](https://phishtank.org/) - Collaborative clearing house for data and information about phishing on the Internet
 - [IntelOwl](https://github.com/intelowlproject/IntelOwl) - Open Source Intelligence, or OSINT solution to get threat intelligence data about a specific file, an IP or a domain from a single API at scale
 - [Lupovis](https://prowl.lupovis.io/) - Analyze and collect data on Internet-wide scans and attacks in real-time.
 We use this data to identify and classify malicious actors.
+- [AbuseIPDB](https://www.abuseipdb.com/) - Check the report history of any IP address to see if anyone else has reported malicious activities.

 ### Web History